The AmazeLaw team is excited to announce our updated Facebook Advertising Agency picks for 2021!

-- Lack the resources of larger agencies
+- Lack of resources of larger agencies

 - Setup fees

 Boasting 654% ROI in 3-months for a pest control client, it’s evident that Sprague Media knows how to get results on even small budgets.
-Their process is modeled on larger agencies that have been around for decades – they start by spreading brand awareness, they engage your target audience, and then finally they make the “ask” or sell.
+Their process is modeled on larger agencies that have been around for decades – they start by spreading brand awareness, they engage your target audience, and then finally, they make the “ask” or sell.

 Based out of Portland, Sprague Media is entirely focused on digital paid advertising.
-This focus gives them the ability to become complete experts in their craft, while other agencies offering a broad range of services often struggle to offer any at a world-class level.
+This focus gives them the ability to become complete experts in their craft, while other agencies offering a broad range of services often struggle to provide any at a world-class level.

 - Complete focus on paid advertising

-- Small and nimble team
+- A small and agile team

 - Proven results

-- Lack the resources of larger agencies
+- Lack of resources of larger agencies

 - Less dedicated admin and account staff

-Finding the right agency to manage your Facebook advertising campaign isn’t simple, but it is extraordinarily important.
+Finding the right agency to manage your Facebook advertising campaign isn’t simple, but it is extraordinarily essential.
 Choosing the wrong team could cost you time and money, which is why we’ve specifically recommended five companies that have generated proven results for their clients at a reasonable cost.

 How To Advertise on Facebook

 Aside from that, Facebook has a massive following of more than 2.2 billion users cutting across all age groups.
-What’s more, Facebook has a micro-targeting feature that allows you to reach your target audience based on their behaviors, location, demographics or even interests.
-So advertising with Facebook ensures you reach an audience that is more likely to purchase your products and services making it the most efficient advertising platform.
+What’s more, Facebook has a micro-targeting feature that allows you to reach your target audience based on their behaviors, location, demographics, or even interests.
+So advertising with Facebook ensures you reach an audience that is more likely to purchase your products and services, making it the most efficient advertising platform.

 Now that you have a heads up on the effectiveness of Facebook advertising, you are now ready to try it out.
 Here is a complete guide to Facebook advertising.
 The guide aims to equip you with Facebook advertising knowledge and take you through your first Facebook ad strategies